ibm-cloud-docs/cli/cri-token-login.md

 # Logging in with a Compute Resource Token
 {: #cri-login}

 You can use a trusted profile to set up fine-grained authorization for applications that are running in compute resources.
 As a result, you aren't required to create service IDs or API keys for the compute resources.
-The {{site.data.keyword.cloud_notm}} CLI supports logging in and authenticating to {{site.data.keyword.cloud_notm}} by using a {{site.data.keyword.cloud_notm}} Kubernetes Service compute resource.
+The {{site.data.keyword.cloud_notm}} CLI supports logging in and authenticating to {{site.data.keyword.cloud_notm}} by using an {{site.data.keyword.cloud_notm}} Kubernetes Service compute resource.
 For instructions about logging in as a Virtual Server Instance for VPC compute resource by using the {{site.data.keyword.cloud_notm}} CLI, see [Logging in as a Virtual Server Instance Compute Resource Identity](/docs/cli?topic=cli-vsi-cri-login).
 {: shortdesc}

 For more information about managing trusted profiles and establishing trust with compute resources, see [Establishing trust with compute resources](/docs/account?topic=account-create-trusted-profile&interface=ui#create-profile-compute).